peterbakonyi05/under-the-hood-of-bundling-tools/README.md

 ```
 .
-├── /bin/                       # Process CLI input and call the bundlers implemented in /src
+├── /bin/                       # Call bundlers with the example input
 ├── /example/                   # Can be used as an input for bundling
 ├── /node_modules/              # 3rd-party libraries and utilities
 ├── /output/                    # Generated output by bundling tools for comparison